Best Trail Running Shoes 2023

 The midsole is Craft’s Ar foam—an EVA-based foam with chemical compounds that have a soft feel while offering energy return for a smooth ride.
 The nylon mesh upper is both breathable and durable, perfect for draining water after creek crossings or for letting your feet breathe when you’re heating up on the road.
 When roots and stones pop up on the trail, a TPU toe guard protects your foot.

-Go wherever the wind takes you with the Altra Outroad.
+Go wherever the wind takes you with the Altra Outroad 2.
 This hybrid shoe has an EGO™ midsole that gives you a cushioned, yet bouncy ride.
-The Outroad has a 0mm heel-to-toe drop and Altra’s signature wide toe box that lets your toes splay naturally.
+The Outroad 2 has a 0 mm heel-to-toe drop and Altra’s signature wide toe box that lets your toes splay naturally.

-The MaxTrac™ outsole has multi-directional lugs that make it easy to handle the trails, but stays smooth and comfortable on the roads too.
-The Outroad’s thin and lightweight upper feels like a road shoe when you put it on and makes it less bulky compared to traditional trail shoes.
+The MaxTrac™ outsole has multi-directional lugs that make it easy to handle the trails but stays smooth and comfortable on the roads too.
+The Outroad’s thin and lightweight upper feels like a road shoe when you put it on and makes it less bulky compared to traditional trail running shoes, but still gives you the protection and durability you need offroad.

 Best Hiking Shoes